adlnet/xAPI-Spec/xAPI.md

 ####### Requirements

 * An Activity with a URL identifier MAY host metadata using the <a href="#actdef">
-activity definition</a> JSON format which is used in statements, with a Content-Type of "application/json"
+Activity Definition</a> JSON format which is used in statements, with a Content-Type of "application/json"

 * If an Activity URI is a URL, an LRS SHOULD attempt to GET that URL, and include in HTTP
 headers: "Accept: application/json, */*".
 This SHOULD be done as soon as practical after the LRS first encounters the Activity id.

-* Upon loading JSON which is a valid activity definition from a URL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its internal definition for that activity, while preserving names or definitions not included in the loaded definition.
+* Upon loading JSON which is a valid Activity Definition from a URL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its internal definition for that Activity, while preserving names or definitions not included in the loaded definition.

-* Upon loading any document from which the LRS can parse an activity definition from a URL used as an Activity id, an LRS MAY consider this definition when determining its internal representation of that activity's definition.
+* Upon loading any document from which the LRS can parse an Activity Definition from a URL used as an Activity id, an LRS MAY consider this definition when determining its internal representation of that Activity's definition.

 <a name="interactionacts"/>